hop931/tech-portfolio/docs/about.md

 Hi, I am Haley Prengaman!
 I currently work as a full-time software engineer at L3Harris.
 I have had two previous internships at Johns Hopkins Applied Physics Lab and Mastercard.
 If you  are interested in learning more, visit my Project Tab.

 In Fall 2021, I will pursing a Masters in Computer Science.
 I have applied to Johns Hopkins and Georgia Tech.
-These programs are great for professional development because it will expand my knowledge in Robotics and knowledge= which will lead
+These programs are great for professional development and  expand my knowledge in Robotics and Intelligence.
 Fun facts:

 1. I love food!